Lesson: Simulation Design Mathematics • 10th Grade

 Noah is designing a simulation to model the outcomes of the following game.

 Each player drops a coin onto the target and receives the score corresponding to the color the coin lands on.

-Assume the coin always lands somewhere on the target.
+There is an equal chance of the coin landing anywhere on the target and the score is calculated based on where the middle of the coin lands.
 Complete the table to determine the probabilities of landing on each color.

 He will perform 50 trials.
 Describe what a single trial will entail.